Once your data reaches a stable size, or a growing table has increased by tens or some hundreds of megabytes, consider using the

 OPTIMIZE TABLEcopies the data part of the table and rebuilds the indexes.
 The benefits come from improved packing of data within indexes, and reduced fragmentation within the tablespaces and on disk.
 The benefits vary depending on the data in each table.
 You may find that there are significant gains for some and not for others, or that the gains decrease over time until you next optimize the table.
 This operation can be slow if the table is large or if the indexes being rebuilt do not fit into the buffer pool.
 The first run after adding a lot of data to a table is often much slower than later runs.

 InnoDB, having a long

 PRIMARY KEY(either a single column with a lengthy value, or several columns that form a long composite value) wastes a lot of disk space.
 The primary key value for a row is duplicated in all the secondary index records that point to the same row.
-(See Section 14.2.5, “InnoDB Table and Index Structures”.)
+(See Section 14.8.9, “Clustered and Secondary Indexes”.)
 Create an

 AUTO_INCREMENTcolumn as the primary key if your primary key is long, or index a prefix of a long